50 celebrities you might not know are LGTBQ+

 After coming out as bisexual in 2010, and then marrying actor Stephen Moyer that same year, “True Blood” and “X-Men” actress Anna Paquin experienced some backlash from the LGBTQ+ community.
 In response, she said of her bisexuality, “I am a happily married woman and I married a man.
 I don’t think that negates that aspect of my life.”
 Accordingly, Paquin hasn’t let anyone or anything stop her from speaking her mind about LGBTQ+ issues.
 As she told Cosmopolitan in 2014, "The reason I feel like it's important to talk about this stuff is that the more normal and, frankly, mundane and boring this stuff becomes, I think the better it's going to be for everyone who is part of our community."

 Long before directing movies like “Precious” or co-creating Fox’s “Empire,” Lee Daniels was a young gay man coming to terms with his homosexuality while growing up in Philadelphia.
 As Daniels told the Hollywood Reporter in 2017, his father once threw him in a trashcan after he came down the stairs wearing high heels—a scene that “Empire” fans may find familiar.
 The director’s struggles would continue through the '80s as his friends began dying from AIDS.
-In fact, Daniels considers it a “miracle from God” that he never contracted the deadly virus himself.
+Daniels considers it a “miracle from God” that he never contracted the deadly virus himself.

 Due to her liberal use of gay slurs on Twitter and in her lyrics, singer Azealia Banks faced accusations of homophobia in 2015.
 Hoping to quash the controversy, Banks came out as bisexual that same year, adding that nearly all of her friends are gay and that one of her siblings is transgender.